 Watch the YouTube video version of this review by clicking on the thumbnail to the left.

 Let me state right off, that other than a fixed heat craft burner or soldering iron, I haven’t used any other brand of burner.
-Quite truthfully, I’m very happy with my unit, so I’m not even interested in trying another brand.
+I couldn’t tell you if Colwood is the best or worst burner out there.
+That said I haven’t had any problems with my burner and I like to think I’m producing good art with it.

 As of November 2018, Colwood offers 6 different burner units: Craft Burner ($15.99), Cub ($67.75), *Detailer ($79.75), *Super Pro II ($111.00), Galaxy ($192.00), and the Olympiad ($227.00).
 The prices are US Dollars. * = units that are available in 220/240 volts.